Marlins vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has put up 126 hits with 27 doubles, two triples, 17 home runs and 48 walks.
-He has driven in 69 runs with nine stolen bases.
+- Semien has collected 127 hits with 28 doubles, two triples, 17 home runs and 48 walks.
+He has driven in 70 runs with nine stolen bases.

-- Semien hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .316 with two home runs, three walks and five RBI.
+- Semien hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is batting .350 with a double, two home runs, two walks and six RBI.

 Semien Recent Games